Orlando, part uno

 As with everything, that was a process.
 It’s a damn shame when the world is so rule bound you can’t even bribe a hotel clerk.
 I put my ID, credit card and a $20 on the counter and asked the young woman, Calyn, to find me a very nice room.
 That usually works, but not here.
 She couldn’t even find me the room I had requested, with a king size bed.
 All she had was a room with 2 “queens”, which is hotel-speak for doubles.
 She offered me a room with a king bed and an “alcove”, for another $60/night, but that didn’t seem like a plan.

-Putting the $20 back in my wallet, I began the trudge to the room she assigned me.
+Putting the $20 back in one of my travel navigator rfid wallets, I began the trudge to the room she assigned me.
 After the first 1/2 mile I thought I was close, but then had to turn down a new hallway and plod 200 yards more.

 That just wouldn’t do.
 I hated it and Gail would hate it even more.
 So I turned around and trudged back to the lobby to get another room.